In the Money, At the Money, Out of the Money: What Moneyness Means

 - Why these three words tell you an option's cost, risk, and odds at a glance

-If the TV is selling for exactly $400, your coupon matches the price.
+The $200 call lets you buy at exactly $200, the same as the stock.
 It saves you nothing yet, but it is right on the edge.

 The Three Words

-Here are the names, straight from the coupon.
+Here are the names, straight from those three Apple calls.

 In the money.
 The option already has real value if you used it right now.
-For a call, that means the stock is above your strike, like the $500 TV against your $400 coupon.
+For a call, that means the stock is above your strike, like Apple at $200 against your $190 call.
 You could buy below the going price.

 At the money.
-The strike is about equal to the stock price, the $400 TV against the $400 coupon.
+The strike is about equal to the stock price, the $200 call with Apple at $200.
 No real value yet, just sitting on the line.

 Out of the money.
 The option has no real value yet.
-For a call, the stock is below your strike, the $300 TV against your $400 coupon.
+For a call, the stock is below your strike, the $220 call with Apple at $200.
 The stock has to climb before the option is worth anything.

 That is the whole vocabulary.
 Every option, all day, every day, is one of these three.